-Many people in China believe that the year in which someone is born can influence many important aspects of life, from personality to choice of romantic partner.
-Read on to discover some of the fascinating traditions associated with the Year of the Ox.
+Many people believe that the Chinese zodiac year in which you were born influences many important aspects of life, from personality to romantic partners.
+Read on to discover the many fascinating traditions associated with the Year of the Ox!

 Table of Contents

 - When is the Year of the Ox ?

 - The Ox in Chinese language and culture

 - Ready to celebrate?

 When is the Year of the Ox ?

 The Chinese Calendar operates on a 12-year cycle, with each year marking a new zodiac sign.

 Although every new year in the West starts on January 1st and ends on December 31st according to the Gregorian calendar, the start and end dates for the Chinese New Year fluctuate every year due to the fact that they are calculated using the traditional Chinese lunisolar calendar.